MarcoTamb/Phlegrean-Fields/README.md

 ## Instructions

+You can access the app, deployed on Heroku, [here](https://campiflegrei-644a6eb36dd0.herokuapp.com/).

 To run locally, clone the repository, install all the dependencies in *requirements.txt*, set the ENV variable REACT_VERSION=18.2.0 (for dash-mantine-components) and run *main.py*.

 If using [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)/[Conda](https://docs.conda.io/en/latest/), to set env variables and install packages I suggest to create a separate environment and use the following commands, assuming you are in the project folder: (replace mamba with conda if using conda)